hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

     * Having a Web-App library/framework that is similar to Rails/Django
         * In the sense of capable-enough solution, it will only take a "moderately finished" Red and some time before it will start happening (more accessible to general [coder] population)
         * But it will of course look different and I'd bet it will be more simple (less noise in the templates/code/routing etc.)
+    * There has been an example of such a language, but in a smaller scale http://rubol.hostilefork.com/
 * Red/Lisp that acts like Clojure/Haskell/Erlang/Scala
     * Please specify how exactly you think Clojure/Haskell/Erlang/Scala "act" i.e. what they or their approaches have in common and how would you extract it into dialect ?
     * also, Red is lispy-enough already (dialects/PARSE/different evaluation modes for arguments)